From rats to yellow tomatoes: the new EU business model

 Members of the assembly called on Monday for an ambitious EU-wide strategy on cutting waste.
 They are expected to confirm the demands with a vote on Wednesday.

-Sirpa Pietikainen, a Finnish member of the center-right European People’s Party, drew a parallel with the Greek crisis, saying wasting resources could bankrupt not just a nation but the entire planet.
+Sirpa Pietikainen, a Finnish member of the centre-right European People’s Party, drew a parallel with the Greek crisis, saying wasting resources could bankrupt not just a nation but the entire planet.

 The 28-country EU, which produces only around 30 percent of the natural resources it needs, will bear the brunt.